• Skip to primary navigation

 📖 Variations

-Nearly all of the muffin recipes follow the same basic recipe, so if you don't fancy mincemeat, why not try my lemon drizzle muffins (with a hidden layer of lemon curd), chocolate courgette muffins, raspberry and white muffins, or my blackberry and lemon muffins instead?
+Nearly all of the muffin recipes follow the same basic recipe, so if you don't like mincemeat, try my lemon drizzle muffins (with a hidden layer of lemon curd), chocolate courgette muffins, raspberry and white muffins, or my blackberry and lemon muffins instead.

 🥡 Storage